foundations-fall-2016/session5/readme.md

 </header>
 ```

-Absolutely position the beta element (we can do this in the context of the header because we applied `position: relative` to it earlier).
+Absolutely position the beta element (we can do this in the context of the header because we apply `position: relative` to it earlier).

 ```css
 header a.beta {